 _gat (6 months)

-If you want to delete the cookies saved by SocialPubli, here you can learn more about how to delete them from different browsers:
+If you want to delete the cookies registered by SocIalpubli from your browser, here are instructions for different browsers:

 There you will find options to manage your cookies and other data stored by the websites you visit, and also configure the behavior of your browser when treating cookies.

 The CTO (technical manager ) of this website is Juan Antonio Roncero Martín, with DNI 5301346C for any questions or clarifications about this issue please write to firstname.lastname@example.org and we will respond to you as quickly as possible.

 The server of this web page is hosted in Spain, specifically in Galicia by the Raiola Networks company and in Barcelona by the Clouding company.